Logout

 4:30 - 5:30 pm

 If you’ve been with us all day in Interest Group sessions or the Load Flex Fundamentals class, it’s time for a well-deserved break!
-Network with colleagues and discuss today’s learnings and insights.
+Come and enjoy some refreshments and networking with colleagues, plus a chance to review today’s learnings and insights.

 5:30 - 7:30 pm